 We usually arrive by 9am and leave by 11am when it gets hot and busy.
 We only bring our bare essentials along, leave our bag next to us on the beach – and then Lina just plays in the sand or the waves.
 We don’t bring many toys, usually just some stacking cups, and she’s happy for quite some time.

 Sometimes we swim in the sea (which can be refreshing when it is 35 degrees outside) but it depends on how clean the water is.
-Some days it is too dirty (unfortunately there is heavy ship traffic in and around Hong Kong) and then we don’t go into the water – but there will always be someone swimming and the life guards will be on duty (during swimming season).
+Some days it is too dirty (unfortunately there is heavy ship traffic in and around Hong Kong – you can check the water quality here) and then we don’t go into the water – but there will always be someone swimming and the life guards will be on duty (during swimming season).

 Afterwards we shower at the public showers and switch into clean clothes – and then Lina is off to explore the playground next to the shops and restaurants at The Pulse.
 There are usually other kids around, so she tries to play with them – she loves playing with bigger kids, but of course, they are not keen on playing with her.
 Still she finds it funny to chase them.